nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/lib.md

 These include the request and response types the client and the service will be passing through the mixnet, as well as shared functions such as client creation, and message parsing.

 ## Dependencies
-The dependecies for the shared `lib` file are the following:
+The dependencies for the shared `lib` file are the following:
 ```rust
 use anyhow::bail;
 use cosmrs::AccountId;